CPsarropoulos/SQLandR/README.md

 # SQLandR
-R script that connects to a SQL database extracts data then connects to a flat file merges and wrangles the data from both sources and creates an xlsx based report
+R script that connects to a SQL database extracts data then connects to a series of flat file merges and wrangles the data from all sources and creates an xlsx based report

 ## Objective